 Seriously, if you Google ‘things to do on a date’, we bet that around 99% of results involve alcohol.
 And, even worse, the couple of sober date ideas you do get are –let's face it – pretty boring.

 We’re firm believers that all dates should be fun, regardless of whether you’re having a tipple or not.
 So, whether you’re T-Total, you don’t drink for health reasons or just fancy mixing it up a bit, it’s always good to have a bank of booze-free date ideas.

-Go to a theme park
+Go on a theme park date

 Nothing says romance like hurtling down a rollercoaster track, screaming at the top of your lungs, and squeezing each other’s hand until your knuckles are white.
 Right?
 A theme park is a solid choice if your significant other loves an adrenaline rush.

 Thorpe Park is the go-to for you lot down south, with rides like Stealth, SAW – The Ride and Colossus (you’ll be glad you’re not drunk after being spun around its ten loops).

 If you’re based further up t’north, give Blackpool Pleasure Beach a go.
 Ride ICON (the UK’s only double-launcher), if you pay a little bit extra, you can experience ENSŌ too.
 It’s a modification to the back row of seats that allows them to spin and twist freely for double the thrills.

 Fancy turning your date into a romantic getaway?
 Alton Towers Resort has loads of accommodation options and rides like The Smiler, Oblivion and Wicker Man.
 One more tip: remember to pose for the camera.
 You’ll want that photo to show the grandkids.

 Have a day at the zoo or safari park